Arrive in London and transfer to your hotel.

 This morning we travel to Bath by private coach.

-On arrival you will have several hours to wander Bath's Georgian streets on your own and begin to appreciate how this stunningly beautiful town earned its National Heritage listing.
+On arrival, spend some time wandering Bath's Georgian streets on your own and you will begin to appreciate how this stunningly beautiful town earned its National Heritage listing.

-This afternoon we meet at Bath Spa for a relaxed, self-guided tour of the Roman treasures, baths and temple complex.
-We will then join our guide at the Great Bath for a tour of the 2,000-year-old suite of bathing pools.
+Early this evening we meet at Bath Spa for a relaxed, self-guided tour of the Roman treasures, baths and temple complex before joining our guide at the Great Bath for a tour of the 2,000-year-old suite of bathing pools.

-After lunch you may choose to return to some locations that are definitely worth a closer look.
-These include; No. 1 the Royal Crescent (a restored Georgian house now a museum), the Jane Austen Centre, the Fashion Museum beneath the Assembly Rooms and Bath Abbey (the view from the tower is worth climbing up its 212 stairs!).
+In the afternoon you may choose to return to some locations that are definitely worth a closer look.
+These include; No.1 the Royal Crescent (a restored Georgian house, now a museum), the Jane Austen Centre, the Fashion Museum beneath the Assembly Rooms and Bath Abbey (the view from the tower is worth climbing up its 212 stairs!).
 History buffs might also like to see the house in which Governor Arthur Phillip lived after returning from NSW (he died here in 1814 and his memorial is in Bath Abbey).
-Alternatively, you may enjoy a relaxing visit to Thermae Bath Spa or afternoon tea in the famous Pump Room.
+Alternatively, you may like to enjoy a relaxing visit to Thermae Bath Spa.

 This evening you are at leisure.

-Later, as we walk up the drive to see the library and museum at nearby Chawton House (once owned and occupied by Jane's brother, Edward Knight) we will literally be following in the author's footsteps, as she was a regular visitor here.
+It is also possible to literally follow in her footsteps by walking up the drive to see the library and museum at nearby Chawton House (once owned and occupied by Jane's brother, Edward Knight) as she visited here regularly.

 This afternoon we return to London by private coach and transfer to our hotel.